 My sisters are strange.
-Though, as a brother to three sisters, they were always peculiar.
+Though, as a brother to three sisters, they have always been peculiar.
 As odd as ladies in high society tend to be - especially spoiled under a dukedom.
-But this strangeness was on a higher plane ever since they fell victim to a carriage accident on return from a tea party the previous month.
-They weren’t seriously harmed but they were unconscious when found.
+But this strangeness was on a higher plane ever since they fell victim to a carriage accident on their return from a tea party the previous month.
+They weren’t seriously harmed, but they were unconscious when found.
 The strangeness started after they woke up.
-All their personalities were mainly the same, no one had any memory issues - but they did become awkward for a bit, even forgetting etiquette and decorum at times.
+All their personalities were mainly the same; no one had any memory issues - but they did become awkward for a bit, even forgetting etiquette and decorum at times.

-I’ve had to waste countless hours ungentlemanly spying on my sisters during their ‘meetings’ just to keep an eye on them - which is now where I am currently.
-Legs tucked in like a child as I hide in their wardrobe listening in to their conversation as if I were some perverse man we were strictly raised not to be.
+I’ve had to waste countless hours ungentlemanly spying on my sisters during their ‘meetings’ just to keep an eye on them - which is now where I currently am.
+Legs tucked in like a child as I hide in their wardrobe listening in on their conversation as if I were some perverse man we were strictly raised not to be.
 I’ve never felt such shame before.

 “I saw him horseback riding at Saraleigh’s house!”